chodzic/pharma-banners/README.md

 #### Auto-scroll Functionality ####

-The ISI has pre-built auto-scroll functionality:
+The ISI has pre-built auto-scroll functionality.
+They are:

 * Determine whether the ISI should autoscroll on load.
 * Set the speed of the autoscroll.